-- · Be on time - Participate in discussions and activities - Listen attentively to and provide feedback on others' presentations - Complete all assignments, including video viewing for discussion, reading assigned readings, preparing presentations as assigned, etc. - Turn in written assignments on time, typed, double-spaced, with font Times New Roman 12 point - Acceptable formats: Word doc. or .pdf.
-Links to documents will not be accepted. - o Points will be deducted for misspellings, typos, and grammatical errors. - Proofread! - Turn in any presentation decks on time and in .ppt format.
-No links to documents or presentations will be accepted.
-The instructor reserves the right to modify this requirement depending on assignment.
+- Be on time - Participate in discussions and activities - Complete all assignments, including written assignments, video viewing or podcast listening for discussion, reading assigned readings, preparing presentations or discussions as assigned, etc. - Turn in written assignments on time, typed, double-spaced, with font Times New Roman 12 point - Acceptable formats: Word doc. or .pdf.
+Links to documents will not be accepted. - Instructor will indicate if and when other formats (e.g., mp3, mv4, videos, etc.) are acceptable.

+- Points will be deducted for misspellings, typos, and grammatical errors.
+Proofread! - No links to documents or presentations will be accepted. - The instructor reserves the right to modify format requirements depending on assignment.
 Other formats may be accepted at the instructor's discretion.

 I teach this class the same way I teach my business clients.
-All classroom activities are designed to prepare students for the working world, including professional challenges.
+All classroom activities are designed to prepare students for the post-college work (and outside of work) world.
 Students will be expected to know material covered in lectures.